amv-networks/amv-access-sdk-android/readme.md

 ```

 ### ide
-* Open the project in Android Studio
-* minSdkVersion for android is 23
-* gradle version 4.3

 As this project uses [Project Lombok](https://projectlombok.org/) make sure you have the
 [IntelliJ Lombok Plugin](https://github.com/mplushnikov/lombok-intellij-plugin) installed and
 annotation processing enabled.

+* minSdkVersion for android is 23
+* gradle version 4.3.1

 ## modules
 This repository currently consists of three modules.